+The special tax consultant has reviewed and confirmed a preliminary tax spread and bond sizing analysis prepared by the Master Developer that is based on estimated house sizes and prices.
 This tax spread sets the amount of maximum special tax that may be levied by the District within each improvement area of CFD No. 16-I. The proposed taxes are discussed below in the section "Proposed Special Taxes".
 Additional calculations show that the maximum special tax revenue (using the proposed taxes) from all the properties would support a total bonded indebtedness of approximately \$12.5 million for Improvement Area No. 1 and \$13.2 million for Improvement Area No. 2 (assuming a 5.0% interest rate and a 30-year bond term).
-Aggregate bond issuances of \$25.7 million will finance approximately \$20.7 million in facilities (i.e. grading, landscaping, streets, utilities, drainage, sewer, parks, pedestrian bridge, etc).
+The aggregate bond issuances of both improvement areas totaling approximately \$25.7 million will finance approximately \$20.7 million in facilities (i.e. grading, landscaping, streets, utilities, drainage, sewer, parks, pedestrian bridge, etc).
 The balance would provide for a reserve fund, capitalized interest, initial administration expenses, district formation and bond issuance costs.

 The Master Developer has requested that the District be authorized to finance backbone and internal streets and associated improvements (i.e. grading, sewer, streets, bus rapid transit guideways, landscaping, utilities, etc.) including eligible Transportation Development Impact Fee (TDIF) facilities, public parks, storm drain facilities, sewer facilities, pedestrian bridge facilities, a library, a fire station, and other public facilities.
-Attachment 3 shows a preliminary list of facilities with a total cost estimate of approximately \$94.4 million.
-Tonight, Council would only be approving the types of the improvements to be financed by the District.
+The CFD Report (Attachment 2) shows a preliminary list of facilities with a total cost estimate of approximately \$94.4 million.
 As noted above, it is estimated that only \$25.7 million in bonds may be supported by this District, generating approximately \$20.7 million of project proceeds.
-A final list and cost estimate of the improvements eligible for District financing will be brought later to Council in conjunction with the Acquisition/Financing Agreement.
+A more detailed list and cost estimate of the improvements eligible for District financing is contained in the Acquisition/Financing Agreement (Attachment 3).

 Ultimately, as subdivision exactions, the Master Developer will finance improvements that this District cannot finance.
 The actual amount to be financed by the District will depend on a number of factors including the final interest rate on the bonds, value-to-lien ratio and revisions to the cost estimates (higher or lower) for the estimated \$20.7 million of project proceeds.
-As previously stated, the bond interest rate assumption for purposes of the estimated bond amounts and project proceeds used in this report is 5%; however, if interest rates are ultimately lower, the actual bond amount and proceeds will be higher.
+As previously stated, the bond interest rate assumption for purposes of the estimated bond amounts and project proceeds used in this report is 5%; however, if interest rates are ultimately lower, the actual bond amount and project proceeds will be higher.
 For example, at a 3% bond interest rate the bond amount is estimated at \$20,800,000 for Improvement Area No. 1 and \$22,000,000 for Improvement Area No. 2.
 Also of note, due to the 2% annual escalation in special taxes, the special tax revenue stream for bonding increases with each fiscal year, so up until such time as the bonds are issued, the bonding capacity will increase by approximately 2% with each fiscal year that passes.
-Thus, staff recommends that Council approve a maximum authorized indebtedness not to exceed \$20,000,000 for Improvement Area No. 1 and \$21,000,000 for Improvement Area No. 2 which is specified in the "Resolution Declaring Necessity to Incur Bonded Indebtedness" that is before Council tonight.
+Thus, staff recommends that Council approve a maximum authorized indebtedness not to exceed \$20,000,00 for Improvement Area No. 1 and \$21,000,000 for Improvement Area No. 2 which is specified in the "Resolution Declaring Necessity to Incur Bonded Indebtedness" that is before Council tonight.
 The Master Developer concurs with staff's recommendation.